-Consent means clear and unambiguous agreement by a competent person that is freely given and expressed in mutually understandable words or actions, to engage in a particular sexual activity with a specific person or persons.
-Consent must be voluntarily given and cannot be the result of force, threats, intimidation and/or coercion (e.g., emotional or psychological pressure); a person's lack of verbal or physical resistance or submission resulting from the use of threat of force does not constitute consent; neither the manner of dress nor consent to past sexual activity constitute consent; consent to past sexual activity does not constitute consent to future sexual activity; the absence of a response does not communicate consent; a person's consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another; consent can be withdrawn by either party at any time; a person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent due to circumstances, including, without limitation, the following:
+Consent means mutually understood words or actions indicating a freely given, informed agreement to engage in a particular sexual activity with a specific person or persons.
+Consent must be voluntarily given and cannot be the result of Coercion.
+A person's lack of verbal or physical resistance or submission resulting from the use or threat of force does not constitute consent.
+A person's manner of dress does not constitute consent.
+A person's consent to past sexual activity does not constitute consent to future sexual activity.
+A person's consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another.
+A person can withdraw consent at any time.

+A person cannot consent to sexual activity if that person is unable to understand the nature, fact, or extent of the activity or give knowing consent due to circumstances, including without limitation the following:

-- The person is incapacitated due to the use or influence of alcohol or drugs; - The person is asleep or unconscious; - The person is under the age of consent; - The person is incapacitated due to mental or physical disability.
+- 1. the person is incapacitated due to the use or influence of alcohol or drugs; - 2. the person is asleep or unconscious; - 3. the person is under the legal age to provide consent; or - 4. the person has a disability that prevents such person from having the ability or capacity to give consent.